termly/apidocs/endpoints/get_collaborators.md

 ```

 At least 1 object with the field `account_id` is required.
 If you wish to retrieve all collaborators for an account, omit the `ids` field.
-Once the query is constructed, it passed in the query string parameter `query`.
+Once the query is constructed, it is passed in the query string parameter `query`.
 It must be URL encoded.

 The response has the following shape: